gboeing/ppd534/software/readme.md

 ## Troubleshooting

-If you have software problems/trouble down the road, uninstall Docker, then uninstall Git, then restart your computer, then re-do the "initial software setup" instructions above.
+If you have software problems/trouble down the road, close all open programs, restart your computer, then try your task again.
+If the problem persists, uninstall Docker, uninstall Git, restart your computer, then re-do the "initial software setup" instructions above.